Prajwal-Aravatti/Agri-Fintech-and-insurence/README.md

 - Check frontend is served on port 5500
 - Verify CORS settings in backend

-## 📧 Support

-For issues and questions:
-- Create an issue on GitHub
-- Contact: [your-email@example.com]

 ## 🙏 Acknowledgments

 - Built for agricultural financial inclusion